Relens

 <RelensProvider

-instanceId="my-app" // routing key — must match MCP config
+instanceId="my-app" // routing key — auto-detected by the server

 network={true} // opt-in fetch/XHR interception